glassroom/git-gpg/README.md

 > Tony Hoare - winner of the 1980 Turing Award.
 > <http://en.wikiquote.org/wiki/C._A._R._Hoare>

-I don't trust software that is too complex.
+We don't trust software that is too complex.
 The lead developer seems to share some of this sentiment:

 > I hope it interests someone, and maybe it even reaches the target of